SUSE/machinery/docs/Filtering-Design.md

     machinery --exclude=/unmanaged_files/files/name=/var/cache/ inspect NAME

-The command ommits the directory `/var/cache/` from the inspection of unmanaged files.
-To preserve the information, which filters have been applied when creating the description, the filters are wirtten as part of the meta data of the resulting description.
+The command omits the directory `/var/cache/` from the inspection of unmanaged files.
+To preserve the information, which filters have been applied when creating the description, the filters are written as part of the meta data of the resulting description.

 #### Example: show